 Comprehensive coverage protects your vehicle from the unexpected — and damage due to a tornado falls in that category.
+What is comprehensive coverage?
+It's insurance that pays for damage caused by accidents that don't involve colliding with another vehicle or object.
+So, it helps protect you from things like theft, collisions with animals and — you guessed it — tornadoes.
 While comprehensive coverage is a wise investment for all policy-holders, it’s a must-have in regions where tornadoes are common.

 Feeling better about protecting your valuables from tornado damage?
 We hope so.
 But if you have more questions about your policies or want to make sure you’ve got all the coverage you need, your American Family agent (Opens in a new tab) is always ready to help.